Private Sector Housing

 Warm, safe and secure homes

-If you are an owner occupier or a tenant renting from a private landlord and your home is in a poor state of repair or needs adapting to enable you to remain living there, contact the Private Sector Housing Team to see if we can help.
+If you're an owner occupier or a tenant renting from a private landlord and your home is in a poor state of repair or needs adapting to enable you to remain living there, contact our private sector housing team to see if we can help.

 Our staff can give you advice and let you know what options are available to you.
 In some cases we may refer you to another council service, external partner or agency.

-- you can call into the customer centre at Hove Town Hall, Norton Road (Please note that an officer may not always be available to deal with your query without a prior appointment)
+- call into the customer centre at Hove Town Hall, Norton Road (Please note that an officer may not always be available to deal with your query without a prior appointment)

 Private Sector Housing